Jurdio/currency-exchange/README.md

 # Currency Exchange Project
 ## Overview
 This project is a REST API for managing and querying currency exchange rates.
-It allows you to view and edit lists of currencies and exchange rates, and calculate the conversion of arbitrary amounts from one currency to another.
+It allows you to view and edit lists of currencies and their exchange rates.
+The API also provides endpoints for calculating the conversion from one currency to another.
+The project includes a Swagger documentation and a Postman collection for these endpoints.

 **Please note that a web interface for this project is not currently provided.**